 Establishing Interconnectivity Across Each Consumer's Ecosystem

 Each of these consumers develops a unique connected ecosystem.
 For example, the Home Protector may own a WiFi security system, smart garage door locks and outdoor cameras, while the Utilitarian's ecosystem may be comprised of products like robotic vacuums, smart speakers and smart lighting systems.
 While their preferred products differ, connected consumers have one big thing in common: they want their products to work together.
-Meeting this need often required advanced diagnostic tech support that is designed to support the interoperability and connectivity across the entire ecosystem.
+Meeting this need often requires advanced diagnostic tech support that is designed to support interoperability and connectivity across the entire ecosystem.

 Historically, tech support was able to operate in a one-to-one environment, focusing on the product/issue at-hand.
 Connected products, however, live in an ecosystem that is ever evolving through innovation and technology upgrades.
 When a consumer runs into trouble that they or their friends can’t resolve, they turn to the manufacturer.
 In the past year, nearly half (44%) of consumers turned to the manufacturer for help over the phone and about 25% via internet chat.

 Though consumers rank about 50% of interactions with the manufacturer as positive, there’s a strong disconnect between available technical support and customer satisfaction.
 It is becoming critical for connected living companies to offer holistic technical support that understands all devices in the ecosystem, including the mobile device.
 The best technical support will be able to accomplish two, very specific goals:

 - Quickly and effectively resolve the issue at-hand.

 - Educate the consumer on how to maximize their experience.